KU Student Housing Handbook

 Violation of or Failure to Follow Policies or Regulation

-Residents are required to adhere to all policies and processes communicated by Student Housing.
-This includes, but is not limited to, posted signs, formal email communication, this Student Housing Handbook, and reasonable staff interactions (e.g., a request for identification).
-Violation by a resident of federal, state, or local laws, or the policies or regulations referenced within this document, are prohibited.
+Residents are required to adhere to all policies and processes communicated by Housing & Residence Life.
+This includes, but is not limited to, posted signs, formal email communication, this Housing & Residence Life Handbook, and reasonable staff interactions (e.g., a request for identification).
+Violation by a resident of federal, state, or local laws, or the policies or regulations referenced within this document, is prohibited.

 Gambling

-Residents are prohibited from gambling in or surrounding Student Housing buildings or activities.
+Residents are prohibited from gambling in or surrounding Housing & Residence Life buildings or activities.
 Gambling is defined as the wagering of money or other valuables on the outcome of events.
 Examples include, but are not limited to, card and dice games, sport pools, lotteries, raffles, internet gambling, gambling devices and gambling machines.

 Sports

-Residents are prohibited from engaging in behavior in or surrounding Student Housing buildings or sponsored activities that includes, but is not limited to: indoor sports, roughhousing, indoor running, scaling exterior walls, accessing roofs, jumping over balconies, misusing or damaging fire safety equipment, indoor skateboarding, indoor hoverboards or scooters, and similar devices.
+Residents are prohibited from engaging in behavior in or surrounding Housing & Residence Life buildings or sponsored activities that includes, but is not limited to: indoor sports, roughhousing, indoor running, scaling exterior walls, accessing roofs, jumping over balconies, misusing or damaging fire safety equipment, indoor skateboarding, indoor hoverboards or scooters, and similar devices.

 Pets

-Residents are prohibited from bringing pets into Student Housing facilities.
-The only pets allowed in KU Student Housing facilities are fish in aquariums of 20 gallons or fewer.
+Residents and guests are prohibited from bringing pets into Housing & Residence Life facilities.
+The only pets allowed in Housing & Residence Life facilities are fish in aquariums of 20 gallons or fewer.
 Please see “Animals – Service & Emotional Support” below for policies regarding ESAs and Service Animals on campus.
+Animals that are found in buildings that are not fish or approved ESAs or Service Animals will be told to leave the premises immediately.

 Emotional Support and Service Animal Care and Management